atarnowsky/Diplomarbeit/README.md

 # Diploma thesis "Head Position Invariant Gaze Tracking"

+## Abstract
+This thesis presents the conception and implementation of a low-cost gaze tracker, i. e. a device that allows to track one users eye movement and map the actual point of gaze to screen coordinates.
+Within this work, the construction of a head-mounted hardware device as well as various algorithms for the tracking- and mapping procedure are discussed and several improvements to existing approaches are presented.
+The mapping procedure uses a novel approach utilizing so called radial-basis functions for an interpolation task.
+In order to allow natural head movement, this approach is extended to generic function approximation in higher dimensional spaces.
+By adding external markers that cause reflections on the users cornea, the system is able to compensate for head movement while reaching interactive frame rates at any time.

 ## Included software
 A more detailed description on each application included in this repository is given in the thesis document, section 4.2, Pages 78-87.